madaboutbrighton/localarchive/README.md

 #### Move `-m `

 Move each successfully processed file.
-Default is `0` where each successfully processed file is copied instead of moved.
+Without this flag being set, each successfully processed file is copied instead of moved.

 #### Recursive `-r `

 Subdirectories of the source path will be processed recursively.
-Default is `0` where only files immediately within the source path will be processed.
+Without this flag being set, only files immediately within the source path will be processed.

 #### Verbose `-v `

 Increase the amount of information printed to the terminal.
-Default is `0`